 Here we provide a general guideline for selecting the rank for projection-based models.
 From a Bayesian perspective, the rank can be determined by model comparison criteria such as DIC \citep{DIC}.
 We can fit several models using different number of ranks and select the one with the smallest DIC.
 However, to reduce computational time, we recommend the following procedure to select the appropriate rank before fitting either FRP or RRP model.

 Since the projection-based models combine the idea of spatial filtering and PCA dimension reduction, we can fit non-spatial generalized linear models with predictors $ X $ and synthetic spatial variables $ U_mD_m^{1/2} $ for $ m = 1,2\dots $, and then select the initial rank based on variable selection criterion such as BIC.
 The synthetic spatial variables $ U_mD_m^{1/2} $ can be obtained by performing eigendecomposition on the correlation matrix $ R^{(0)} $ for an appropriate range value $ \phi^{(0)} $, for example, $ \phi^{(0)} $ is half of the maximum distance among observations.
 If performing a full eigendecomposition is computationally infeasible, one may perform random projection using Algorithm \ref{RPalgorithm} to approximate the leading eigencomponents.
-In our Poisson simulation study, the overall smallest BIC corresponds to $ m=75 $ for $ \nu = 0.5 $, $ m=50 $ for $ \nu = 1.5 $, $ m=40 $ for $ \nu = 2.5 $, and $ m=30 $ for $ \nu = \infty $.
+In our binary spatial data simulation study, the overall smallest BIC corresponds to $ m=75 $ for $ \nu = 0.5 $, $ m=50 $ for $ \nu = 1.5 $, $ m=40 $ for $ \nu = 2.5 $, and $ m=30 $ for $ \nu = \infty $.